mack1eee/STOR390/README.md

 # STOR390
-This is my STOR 390 repository.
+This is my STOR 390 homework repository.
 That's it so far